adamwiggins/clockwork/README.md

 every(1.day, 'reminders.send', :at => '01:30')
 ```

-You can omit 0 of the hour:
+You can omit the leading 0 of the hour:

 ```ruby
 every(1.day, 'reminders.send', :at => '1:30')
 ```

-The wildcard for hour and minute is supported:
+Wildcards for hour and minute are supported:

 ```ruby
 every(1.hour, 'reminders.send', :at => '**:30')